Ecwid/ecwid-api-docs/includes/_authentication.md

 ## Get access token

-### Applications for Ecwid App market
-If your application is going to be published in Ecwid App market, then the process of getting access token is pretty simple - user goes to [app details page](https://my.ecwid.com/cp/CP.html#apps:view=app&name=ecwid-edit-orders) and upon successful installation you can retrieve the access token using either [Ecwid Javascript SDK](getpayload) on your applicaiton tab in Ecwid control panel or starting from **Step #2** of the instructions below.
+If your application is going to be published in Ecwid App market then the process of getting the access token is pretty simple.
+The process is initiated by the user on the app details page in their store Control Panel – as soon as the user installs the app, you can retrieve the access token one of the following ways:

+* Using [Ecwid JavaScript SDK](#getpayload) when the user opens the application tab in their Ecwid control panel (see [Embedded apps](#embedded-apps))
+* Using the standard oAuth flow described below starting from the **Step #2**.
 More details on this process in [Installation from hosted app details page](#installation-from-hosted-app-details-page) section.

-In case if your app doesn't have an app details page for you to test the flow from, just [let us know](http://developers.ecwid.com/contact).
+In case if your app doesn't have an app details page for you to test the flow, just [let us know](http://developers.ecwid.com/contact).

-### Applications for a single store
+### Standard oAuth flow

 Retrieving an access token includes the following steps: